Dr Laura Dawkins

-- Natural hazards
+- Natural Hazards

-Prior to this Laura spent 2 years as a postdoctoral research associate at the University of Exeter and 6 months at Queensland University of Technology, Australia.
+Prior to this, Laura was a postdoctoral research associate at the University of Exeter and (for part of this time) at Queensland University of Technology, Australia.
 During this time she worked with world leading Bayesian statisticians in the UK and Australia, developing statistical modelling methodologies for societal and environmental applications.

 Laura obtained a first class honours degree in Mathematics from the University of Bristol and completed a PhD in Statistics at the University of Exeter, in which she used extreme value statistical approaches to better understand the relationship between extreme European windstorms and insured loss.
 As part of her PhD, Laura undertook a placement with an industry partner, Zurich Insurance.
 The results of this project provided Zurich with a better understanding of their wind related insurance claims, understanding which is now used to inform the pricing of natural hazard insurance in Europe.